pachyderm/docs/content/2.5.x/overview/intro-pipelines.md

 ## Datums and Jobs

-Pipelines can distributed work across a cluster to parallelize computation.
+Pipelines can distribute work across a cluster to parallelize computation.
 Each time data is committed to a Pachyderm repository, a job is created for each pipeline with that repo as an input to process the data.

 To determine how to distribute data and computational work, datums are used.
 A **datum** is an indivisible unit of data required by the pipeline, defined according to the pipeline spec.
 The datums will be distributed across the cluster to be processed by workers.

 {{% notice note %}}